Project Management

 Post-construction evaluations

-Construction Administration is usually a basic service of architects which involves site visits to ensure conformance with Construction Documents, and in some cases, inspections that must be submitted to various agencies.
+Construction Administration is usually a basic service of architects, which involves site visits to ensure conformance with Construction Documents and, in some cases, inspections that must be submitted to various agencies.

 Closeout